-Missoula County Weed District and Extension Service
+Missoula County Ecology and Extension

 Major Program Areas:

 brings together a diversity of stakeholders and interests to develop solutions to complex problems.
 Program examples include development of Montana Cut Flower Association, Montana Berry Growers Association and the Montana Biocontrol Coordination Project.

 informs our education and outreach events, materials, recommendations and on-the-ground activities.
 Examples include development of effective biocontrol systems for the management of noxious weeds and monitoring mosquito populations within the Lolo mosquito district for species composition and potential for diseases like West Nile.

 programs providing mentorship and service-based learning opportunities in natural resources, agriculture, and community development.
 Major program areas include Missoula county 4-H, Expanded Food & Nutrition Education Program (EFNEP) and Youth in Restoration.

 in the form of hands-on learning opportunities focused on conveying science-based information to help residents in Missoula County be successful in a broad range of areas, from food preservation to land management.
 Program examples include Powerful Tools for Caregivers, Master Gardener, Healthy Acres Seminars and Grow it, Eat it, Preserve it.

 via 1-on-1 consultations, site visits, and demonstrations focused on providing Missoula County residents access to the resources they need to be successful.
 Examples include access to our Plant Clinic for identification of plant and pest problems, Integrated Pest Management recommendations, garden demonstrations at the Rocky Mountain Gardens, and grant writing & management for landscape-scale restoration efforts on private and public lands.

 Land and Resource Management